ludios/unbook/README.md

 ## Limitations

-*	unbook produces a long HTML file without any fancy reader features.
+*	unbook produces a long HTML file without a chapter browser or fancy reader features.
 It does not save your reading position (your browser may succeed at this sometimes), nor provide text adjustments (instead, re-run unbook with the settings you like).

 *	Some ebooks, mostly those with a large number of images, become too large when converted.
 These may just be unsuitable for conversion to a single HTML file.